annaredmo/FYP/README.md

             can use the one spotify account.
 	- On Login or Register you will be directed to Spotify to authenticate - on completion you will be brought back to FanTrax - you have to complete this step
-    - If you do not have a Spotify account - this account and password are available until August 2023 username:annaredmo@gmail.com password:fyppassword
+    - To login using you own Spotify account - you will need to contact the developer to be added via the the Spotify Developer Dashboard.
+Or you can use the following account and password until August 2023 username:annaredmo@gmail.com password:fyppassword

 # POSSIBLE ISSUES